projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 before upgrading the node, and then make the node scheduleable after the upgrade is complete using [kubectl uncordon](http://kubernetes.io/docs/user-guide/kubectl/kubectl_uncordon/).

+> **NOTE**
+>
+> When upgrading to etcd v3, as long as the cluster is migrated with the `etcdctl migrate` command, the v2 data will remain untouched and the etcd v3 server will continue to speak the v2 protocol so the upgrade should have no impact on Calico.

 ## Upgrading a Hosted Installation of Calico

 This section covers upgrading a [self-hosted]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/hosted) Calico installation.